pjlangley/typescript-scratchpad/types.md

 ## Tuples

-Tuples aare subtypes of `array`.
-They're a special way to type arrays that have fixed lengths, where the values aat each index haave specific known types.
+Tuples are subtypes of `array`.
+They're a special way to type arrays that have fixed lengths, where the values at each index have specific known types.

 ```
 let a: [number] = [1];